HeardMatthew/isss_multiband/readme.txt

   # New stimuli have been made (RMS complete) and subsequently discarded, still need stimuli
   # Jitter is back, complete with variable length stimuli.
   # Results now output correctly.
+First subject: Errors in Rhythm code associated with timing (same as we had earlier with isss_multiband)
+  $ Stop scripts from quitting between runs.
+  $ Update instructions to include random press on noise trials.
+  $ Add training component (lang task) to use within the scan to help assess volume of stimuli
+      ~6 trials, with multiband imaging
+      Have feedback

+  1. Create master list for scan order across all subjects.
+DONE
+  2. Stop script from quitting between runs.
+READY FOR FULL TEST Add an additional FOR loop that runs from "firstscan" to "lastscan" Load in the master list so that script knows how to save behavioral data Have script save all data if user presses ESCAPE.
+      Have a similar design for rhythm
+  3. Update instructions
+  4. Create training block
+      5 events: 1 OR male, 1 SR male, 1 OR female, 1 SR female, 1 NOISE

   BEFORE 1st SUBJECT
   $ Print ALL forms needed (consent in particular)